 • Community Post Board: publication and consultation of community classified posts (services, equipment, opportunities, announcements).

-• Notifications and feedback: reception of operational notifications and submission of feedback or bug reports.
+• Notifications and Feedback: reception of operational notifications and submission of feedback or bug reports.

-V. Personal Profile and Artist / Band EPK
+V. Personal Profile and Artist/Band Profile

 V.1 Accuracy of Information